girlscript/winter-of-contributing/Golang/9 Object Oriented Programming/9.3 Polymorphism/DOC.md

 Total Time is 2060 minutes.
 ```

-So thats all that you need to knwo about Polymorphism in Golang if you wish to know more you can definetly visit the official documentation of <a href="https://golang.org/doc/">Golang</a>.
+So that's all that you need to knwo about Polymorphism in Golang if you wish to know more you can definetly visit the official documentation of [Golang]("https://golang.org/doc/").

-### 🛠 References-:
+### 🛠 References:-

-- The above documentation was prepared by reffering to the <a href="https://golang.org/doc/">official documentation</a> of Golang for authencity, <a href="https://www.geeksforgeeks.org/">Geeks for geeks</a> and some <a href="https://golangbot.com/polymorphism/">blogs</a>for explainging the concepts in detail.
+- The above documentation was prepared by referring to the [official documentation]("https://golang.org/doc/")</a> of Golang for authencity, [Geeks for geeks](https://www.geeksforgeeks.org/) and some [blogs]("https://golangbot.com/polymorphism/") for explainging the concepts in detail.
-- The images that are used are also used form the following links-:
+- The images that are used are also used form the following links:-
  <table align="center">
   <tr>
    <td>